 - Ensuring sustainable and efficient transport systems in the long run, introducing innovative low-carbon and energy-efficient transport technologies.

-- Optimising the integration and interconnection of transport modes and enhancing the interoperability of transport services.
+- Optimising the integration of transport modes and enhancing the interoperability of transport services.

 Annex I of the CEF lists projects on the core network which are to be given priority in funding: